 Restart your computer.

-Once you have done this you will find that you will be able to log on automatically to your Windows computer, without seeing the login screen and having to enter your password or credentials.
+This will remove the Login Password for Users.
+Once you have done this, you will find that you will be able to log on automatically to your Windows computer, without seeing the login screen and having to enter your password or credentials.